 Move the cursor to adjust the start angle for the arc, then click or press Enter to anchor it.

 Move the cursor to adjust the end angle for the arc, then click or press Enter to anchor it and complete placement of the arc.

 Continue placing further arcs or right-click or press Esc to exit placement mode.

 Steps 3 and 4 are not applicable when placing full circle arcs.

-Press the Spacebar to rotate the arc anti-clockwise or Shift+Spacebar for clockwise rotation.
-Rotation is in steps of 90°.
+Press the Spacebar to rotate the arc counterclockwise or Shift+Spacebar for clockwise rotation.
+Rotation is in increments of 90°.

-Press the X or Y keys to mirror the arc along the X-axis or Y-axis respectively.
+Press the X or Y keys to mirror the arc along the X-axis or Y-axis.

 When an arc object is selected, the following editing handles are available:

 Selected Arcs (Full Circle Arc on right).

 Click and drag A to adjust the radius.